Gold ink pooling into the shape of light on a dark ground

 Above the table, the page totals what your collection is worth: every quantity multiplied by the latest market price for that card in that finish.
 Prices come from a TCGplayer market data sync that runs once a day, so the figure follows the market without live lookups, and a foil copy is valued as a foil, never lumped in with the regular printing.

-When a card has no current market price for a finish you own, the tracker refuses to guess.
-Those copies add nothing, and the header notes how many cards are missing price data, so when the total is off it is only ever low.
+When a card has no current market price for a finish you own, the tracker doesn't guess.
+Those copies add nothing, and the header notes how many cards are missing price data, so when the total is off it's only ever low.

 The daily cadence is deliberate.
-A collection changes value slowly, and checking it hourly would change nothing but your mood.
-The total exists for orientation: knowing roughly what sits in the binder before you trade away a piece of it, and noticing when a set you finished long ago has quietly become worth protecting better.
-Once a day is exactly as often as those questions come up.
+A collection changes value slowly, so once a day is plenty.
+The total exists for orientation: knowing roughly what's in the binder before you trade away a piece of it, and noticing when a set you finished long ago has quietly become worth protecting better.

 Collection meets deck building

 Deck prices on this site assume you own nothing, which is the right default for a public list and rarely your actual situation.
-The price that matters to you is not the deck's total, it is the cost of the part you are missing.
+The price that matters to you isn't the deck's total, it's the cost of the part you're missing.

 Your collection is how you find that number.
-Open a list you want to build in /builder and check its cards against what you have logged.
-Slots your binder already covers come out of the shopping list, and what remains is the deck's cost to you in practice.
+Open a list you want to build in the deck builder and check its cards against what you've logged.
+Slots your binder already covers come out of the shopping list, and what's left is the deck's real cost to you.
 The builder prices the full list from the same daily market sync, so both sides of that comparison come from the same day's data.

 Start with the binder nearest your desk.
-Twenty minutes of steppers, or one CSV import, and every question in this guide has an answer waiting on /collection.
+Twenty minutes of steppers, or one CSV import, and every question in this guide has an answer waiting in the collection tracker.